deckhouse/3p-ispras-sbom-toolkit/README.md

                         set app version
   --manufacturer MANUFACTURER
                         set app manufacturer
+  --ref                 add externalReferences field for every component based
+                        on its purl
   --fix-all             apply all of the above commands; if the required field
                         is missing and its value is not set in command line, "TODO" is used